atomicarchitects/FusionFail/README.md

 ## What are we looking at ?

 The function `train_step` corresponds to a forward and backward pass through a 3 layered [NequIP](https://www.nature.com/articles/s41467-022-29939-5) model implemented using [e3nn-jax](https://github.com/e3nn/e3nn-jax) acting on a simple Tetris dataset.
-Thanks @ameya98 for the code !
+Thanks @ameya98 @mariogeiger for the code !

 ## What's happening ?